 Consider the use of calming products

-Not all dogs enjoy travelling and some can find car journeys and new environments stressful, consider the use of products such as our 100% Natural Premium Calming Aid or our specially formulated 100% Natural Grain Free Calming Premium Treats with lavender and camomile to help provide your pet with a more relaxing experience.
+Not all dogs enjoy travelling and some can find car journeys and new environments stressful, consider the use of products such as Calming Drops or specially formulated Calming Treats with lavender and camomile to help provide your pet with a more relaxing experience.

 If you think your pet may be suffering from more severe travel anxiety or travel sickness it’s worth having a consultation with your vet to see if there are suitable medical treatments available to help.